alexattia/YesPlace/README.md

 # YesPlace

-WebApp in creation in order to list my restaurants (wish and have been there) in ReactJS
+WebApp in creation in order to list my restaurants (wish and have been there) in AngularJS (at first, I'll try later to do it in ReactJS)